-The Centre for Advanced Training (CAT) is an intensive programme which is suited to those who are ready to make a commitment to intensive training and those who may aspire to pursue a career in dance.
+The Centre for Advanced Training (CAT) is a non-residential intensive programme, which is suited to those who are ready to make a commitment to intensive training in dance.

-The curriculum gives a strong basic grounding in technical and creative skills, as well as introducing students to the wider dance profession, enabling all students to apply to a range of dance colleges, conservatoires and universities with a broad set of skills.
+Our curriculum gives a strong basic grounding in technical and creative skills, as well as an introduction to the wider dance profession, enabling all students to apply to a range of dance colleges, conservatoires, and universities should they wish to.

-Our students perform each year in DanceEast’s Studio Theatre in the Centre for Advanced Training End of Year Show.
-They have previously performed in local, regional, national and international venues such as The State Ballet School of Berlin, Royal Opera House, South Bank Centre, Norwich Theatre Royal, St Martin in the Fields and Snape Maltings.
+A range of projects lead towards performances at the Jerwood DanceHouse and beyond, including the Centre for Advanced Training End of Year Show.
+We have previously performed in regional, national and international venues such as the State Ballet School of Berlin, Royal Opera House, South Bank Centre, Norwich Theatre Royal and Snape Maltings.

-You will receive an Individual Training Plan (ITP) to aid your development and highlight personal goals and needs.
-ITP’s are devised in consultation with parents/carers and CAT Tutors to monitor and support the student’s learning.
-This ensures that every eﬀort is made to encourage a healthy balance between academic work, dance training and family life.
+We offer Individual Training Plans (ITPs) to all students to aid their development and highlight personal goals and needs.
+ITPs are created in consultation with parents/carers and our CAT Tutors to monitor and support the student’s learning.
+This ensures that every eﬀort is made to encourage a healthy balance between academic work, dance training and personal life.